ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 97. Your friend is training a logistic regression model for a binary classification problem using the L2 loss for optimization.
 Explain to him why this is a bad choice and which loss he should be using instead.

 ---

+5. What’s the motivation for skip connection in neural works?
+8. When training a large neural network, say a language model with a billion parameters, you evaluate your model on a validation set at the end of every epoch.
+You realize that your validation loss is often lower than your train loss.
+What might be happening?
+9. What criteria would you use for early stopping?

+12. Your model’ weights fluctuate a lot during training.
+How does that affect your model’s performance?
+What to do about it?

+16. Some models use weight decay: after each gradient update, the weights are multiplied by a factor slightly less than 1.
+What is this useful for?

+27. Dead neuron.
+    1. What’s a dead neuron?
+    1. How do we detect them in our neural network?
+    1. How to prevent them?
+28. Pruning.
+    1. Pruning is a popular technique where certain weights of a neural network are set to 0.
+Why is it desirable?
+    2. How do you choose what to prune from a neural network?
+29. Under what conditions would it be possible to recover training data from the weight checkpoints?
+30. Why do we try to reduce the size of a big trained model through techniques such as knowledge distillation instead of just training a small model from the beginning?